cloud-commander/face-mask-detection/RPi-Infererence/README.md

 Make sure you have your webcam and Coral USB plugged in.

-To run the container, enter the following command `docker run -it -p 80:5000 -v /dev/bus/usb:/dev/bus/usb cloudcommanderdotnet/rpitpuinference:latest`
+To run the container, enter the following command `docker run -t -i --privileged -p 80:5000 -v /dev/bus/usb:/dev/bus/usb cloudcommanderdotnet/rpitpuinference:latest`

 The container is started in privileged mode, all the RPi USB devices are mapped to the container and port 5000 is mapped to port 80.